Bills' Hamlin in critical condition after collapse on field - WHIZ News

 An ambulance was on the field four minutes after Hamlin collapsed, with many players in tears, including cornerback Tre’Davious White.
 The quarterbacks — Buffalo’s Josh Allen and Cincinnati’s Joe Burrow — embraced.

-Hamlin collapsed at 8:55 p.m., and when he was taken off the field 16 minutes later, the Bills gathered in prayer.
-He was driven to University of Cincinnati Medical Center.
-Five minutes after the ambulance departed, the game was suspended, and players walked off the field slowly and into their locker rooms.
+Hamlin collapsed at 8:55 p.m., and when he was taken off the field about 19 minutes later, the Bills gathered in prayer.
+A few minutes after the ambulance left the field, the game was suspended, and players walked off the field slowly and into their locker rooms.

 Hamlin’s uniform was cut off and he appeared to be getting CPR from medical personnel.
 ESPN reported on its telecast that Hamlin was also given oxygen.

-“No one’s been through this,” longtime NFL quarterback Troy Aikman said on the ESPN telecast.
+“No one’s been through this,” Pro Football Hall of Fame quarterback Troy Aikman said on the ESPN telecast.
 “I’ve never seen anything like it, either.”

 The Bengals led 7-3 in the first quarter of a game between teams vying for the top playoff seed in the AFC.
 Cincinnati entered at 11-4 and leading the AFC North by one game over Baltimore, while AFC East champion Buffalo was 12-3.